mastering-js/masteringjs.io/tutorials/vue/router-props.md

-To pass props to different routes, you must set `props` to true.
+To pass props to different routes, you must set the `props` option on your route to `true`.
-This enables `route.params` to be set to the component's props.
+This will set `route.params` as the component's props.

 ```javascript